Open-Sourced-Olaf/NalaNet/README.md

 5. Clone the repository
 6. Modify the configuration files
 7. Run the application
+# Future Steps
+Right now the project is still in its infancy.
+We only have two organizations on our network.
+And land owners don't have access to the network.
+As next steps, we would to:
+1. Add A few more organizations
+2. Enable Land Owners to have access to the network
+3. (Hopefully)Pitch the project to the Rwanda Development Board.
 # Final Word
 You could very well ask, what do we know about land?
 And that would be a fair question.
 The answer is, quite frankly, not much.
 But there's a fundamental problem, and it doesn't take much to see what it is, so we won't take credit for that.
 Applying for a land certificate in Rwanda is kind of a pain.
 Data is fragmented and various departments have to work to gether to try to sync data across a few decentralized dbs. that has to change.
 I am not by any means implying that we completely solved the problem; only a tiny step in the right direction, we hope.
 # License